taosdata/TDengine/docs/en/14-reference/05-taosbenchmark.md

 #### Configuration parameters for executing the specified subscription statement

-The configuration parameters for subscribing to a sub-table or a generic table are set in `specified_table_query`.
+The configuration parameters for subscribing to a specified table (it can be a super table, a sub-table or a generic table) are set in `specified_table_query`.

-- **threads**: The number of threads to execute SQL, default is 1.
+- **threads/concurrent**: The number of threads to execute SQL, default is 1.

 - **interval**: The time interval to execute the subscription, in seconds, default is 0.